LGBTQ rights in Honduras: Anti-LGBT violence

 In December 2014, LGBTQ rights group Red Lésbica Cattrachas reported that from 2009 to 2014, 174 violent deaths of LGBTQ persons were registered in the country (90 gays, 15 lesbians, and 69 transgender people), primarily in the departments of Cortés and Francisco Morazán.

 In previous years, it was reported that possibly as many as 200 Hondurans might have been killed because of their real or perceived sexual orientation or gender identity between 1993–2003.

 International human rights organizations have stated that the military Government has targeted LGBTQ people for harassment, abuse and murder.

 In June 2013, a transsexual woman was given asylum in Spain after a police officer had tried to assassinate her in Honduras.

 Walter Tróchez, a Honduran political activist and LGBTQ rights leader, was allegedly assassinated on 13 December 2009, by members of the anti-Zelaya regime for organizing dissent against the new Government.
+Earlier that year, on 2 January, transgender activist Cynthia Nicole was shot dead by unknown assailants.'

 Another visible LGBTQ Honduran activist and Zelayista, Erick Martínez Ávila, was murdered on 7 May 2012 on the outskirts of Tegucigalpa.
+On 10 January 2022, trans activist Thalía Rodríguez was shot dead in her home in Tegucigalpa.